MedHackOpen/HospitalPriceSpider/README.md

 ### Making public hospital pricing data *actually* machine-readable and uniform, because the hospitals are developing all kinds of tricks to complicate, evade and mislead around the topic of pricing.

+#### To run this repo in node js see README.md in ./nodejsModule folder

 Since hospitals do not release their pricing data in a standardized format (but at least release it now in the US by law), this repo seeks to provide universal conversion functions, as well as raw data of hospital pricing spreadsheets/Word Docs/other formats that contain medical pricing records.
 The reason this repo contains the data is because pricing data changes (URL locations, content, format, as well as availability).

 `This is starting with US data; however, we plan to incorporate pricing for all countries eventually, and as soon as possible.
 America just happens to have one of the worst systems, so we're starting there.`